 The following essay by Tina Frundt is one of our most-referenced resources from a past initiative of the Women’s Funding Network.
 We partnered with women’s funds and foundations across the United States as part of a national campaign to research, prevent and end domestic minor sex trafficking.
 Women’s funds and foundations are often the first to create, support, and promote the latest solutions to major social problems, and our members’ response to this issue was no exception.
 The Atlanta Women’s Foundation, Minnesota Foundation for Women and New York Women’s Foundation, for example, were key partners and conveners of coalitions advancing public policy change and a system of care for sexually exploited girls in their communities.

 While the original campaign involving Women’s Funding Network is now complete, the work on this issue continues among our member funds and foundations around the country.
+To support this work, consider making a donation to WFN today.

 The pimps who are trafficking young women and girls on the street in the U.S. have a great marketing tool: the media.